nushell/nushell.github.io/book/custom_commands.md

 greet
 ```

+If you just want to set a default value when the parameter is missing it is simpler to use a [default value](#parameters-with-a-default-value) instead.

 If required and optional positional parameters are used together, then the required parameters must appear in the definition first.